YuliiaRysinska/computer_infrastructure/README.md

 ## computer_infrastructure - the repository of Yuliia Rysinska's assessment (G00438897@atu.ie)

-#### The purpose of the assessment to demonstrate ability in the following: Use, configure, and script in a command line interface environment.
-Manipulate and move data and code using the command line.
-Compare commonly available software infrastructures and architectures.
-Select appropriate infrastructure for a given computational task.
+#### The purpose of the assessment to demonstrate ability in the following:
+# - Use, configure, and script in a command line interface environment
+# - Manipulate and move data and code using the command line.
+Compare commonly available software infrastructures and architectures
+# - Select appropriate infrastructure for a given computational task.
 -----------------------------------------
 ### Task 1: Create Directory Structure
 #### Using the command line, create a directory (that is, a folder) named data at the root of your repository.
 Inside data, create two subdirectories: timestamps and weather.